k-buffum/interview-questions/readme.md

 ## JS Questions

 * Explain event delegation
+  - In jQuery, .on() is used as an event handler
+  - You can place an "onclick=''" event to set an event to occur is a child element is clicked.
+For example, you can set the onclick event in a <ul> to alert "clicked!" each time a list item is clicked.
+So if you add a new list item to the <ul>, you don't need to type in all of event info to each new list item.

 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?